Publication Ethics

 • Preconceived Beliefs: Editors may have personal beliefs or preconceived notions about certain research topics that could impact their objectivity.

-Reviewers should disclose any potential conflicts of interest that may compromise their impartiality in reviewing a particular manuscript.
-If a reviewer has a competing interest, they should decline the review or inform the editor, who may assign the manuscript to an alternative reviewer.
-Therefore, reviewers should not agree to review any articles in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies or institutions.
-Science, Engineering and Technology journal operates under a double-blind peer review model.
-Editors will take all reasonable steps to ensure that reviewers and authors identities are protected and that the peer review process is fair, unbiased, and convenient.
-However, if the reviewer recognizes the author's name in any way, it is necessary to inform the Editor immediately.
-Some examples of competing interests for reviewers include:
+Reviewers are required to disclose any potential conflicts of interest that could compromise their impartiality in evaluating a manuscript.
+If a reviewer identifies a competing interest, they should either decline the review or promptly inform the editor, who may then assign the manuscript to an alternative reviewer.
+Therefore, reviewers should abstain from reviewing any articles in which they have conflicts of interest arising from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions involved.

 • Competing Research: If reviewers are working on similar research or have published on similar topics, they may have a competing interest in promoting their own work over that of the authors.